 The Bridwell Art Library's rare books collection contains over 4,200 rare, out-of-print, and fine press books, folios, ex-folios, and artists' books.
 The oldest items date back to the 16th century.
 All items are stored in the Rare Books Room, do not circulate, and can be accessed for use only inside the Bridwell Art Library.

-The Bridwell Art Library's 77 manuscript collections include the papers of local and regional artists and architects, art historians, and prominent faculty from the Hite Art Institute.
+The Bridwell Art Library's 77 manuscript collections include the papers of local and regional artists and architects, art historians, and prominent faculty from the Hite Institute of Art & Design.

 1960 / .1 linear feet ; 1 folder